 4.3 Define clear specifications

-Retailers’ specifications, including quality requirements, should be clearly defined in advance and in dialogue and/ or purchase agreements with producers, in order to avoid causing unnecessary loss/ waste (alt. such a way that unnecessary waste is avoided).
+Retailers’ specifications, including quality requirements, correct maturity for the intended purpose and labelling should be clearly defined in advance and in dialogue and/ or purchase agreements with producers, in order to avoid causing unnecessary loss/ waste (alt. such a way that unnecessary waste is avoided).
+KM to provide reference to checking maturity.
+Done – see blue text

-Retailers’ specifications on quality should, as far as possible, be identical to the international trade standards developed for trading fresh fruits and vegetables.
+Retailers’ specifications on quality should, as far as possible, be identical to the marketing standards developed for trading fresh fruits and vegetables.
 Additional quality requirements, added to the requirements in the trade standards, should be kept at a minimum in order to reduce transaction costs, losses and waste.
-An increased sale of Category II products will reduce losses at primary production.
+An increased acceptance and therefore sale of products with exterior defects not affecting the eating quality will reduce losses at primary production.

 Trading parties should be mindful of specifications that might require grading, sorting or trimming of produce that might lead to avoidable food waste (examples: trimming to the same size or length to fit into a specific package, refusing specific sizes or varieties as not being part of the goods accounting.
 Trading parties should also take note that some products such as tropical root crops (for ex. yams and ginger) must be trimmed during harvest.
 This knowledge is very important to avoid food wastage.